-Fahimeh Mianji, PhD, Subject Matter Expert (SME) is a registered clinical psychologist in Quebec, specialized in working with culturally diverse, immigrant and refugee, and LGBTQ+ populations.
-To further develop her interest in cultural psychiatry and global mental health research, policy, and intervention, Fahimeh began her doctoral degree in Social and Transcultural Psychiatry at McGill University in 2013.
+Fahimeh Mianji, PhD, is a registered clinical psychologist in Quebec, specialized in working with culturally diverse, immigrant and refugee, and LGBTQ+ populations.
+She is a clinical member of the RIVO (Intervention Network for Persons Affected by Organized Violence) and Pride Therapy Network of Montreal.
+To further develop her interest in cultural psychiatry and global mental health research, policy, and intervention, Fahimeh completed her second doctoral degree in Social and Transcultural Psychiatry at McGill University.
 She completed a two-year Doctoral Fellowship in Global Health Research Capacity Strengthening (a CIHR-funded Training Grant) and a research fellowship in Health and Social Policy at the McGill Institute for Health and Social Policy (IHSP).
 Pursuing her clinical and research interest in immigrants’ and refugees’ mental health care, she is the co-investigator of a research project on “Mental Health Care for Linguistic Minorities: Improving Access and Quality of Care for Farsi-speaking Newcomers in Quebec,” funded by the McGill Training and Retention of Health Professionals Project for the Health Care Access for Linguistic Minorities Network (HCALM-Network).
-This research aims to identify barriers to access and utilization of mental health care for Farsi-speaking newcomer immigrants and refugees in Quebec and to examine how access and utilization of mental health services can be improved for this demographic in Quebec.
+To bridge between her clinical and research interests, she has been engaged in global mental health advocacy and consultancy projects via mainstream media.

 Meb Rashid, MD, CCFP, has had the privilege of working with newly arrived refugees for nearly twenty years.
 He is the medical director of the Crossroads Clinic, a medical clinic that serves refugees arriving in Toronto.
 He also co-founded the Canadian Doctors for Refugee Care, an organization founded to advocate for refugees to access health insurance and was on the steering committee of the CCIRH, a group that developed evidence-based guidelines for the assessment of newly arrived immigrants and refugees.
 He is a co-founder of the Christie Refugee Health Clinic, a health clinic located in a refugee shelter in the heart of downtown Toronto.
 He is on staff at Women’s College Hospital in Toronto and is an Assistant Professor with the Department of Family and Community Medicine at the University of Toronto.